 The main function of a centriole is to help chromosomes move inside the cell.
 The centrioles’ location depends on whether or not the cell is going through division.
 You can find centrioles being active during mitosis and meiosis.
 Mitosis is cell division that leads to two daughter cells with the same number of chromosomes as the original parent cell.
 On the other hand, meiosis is cell division that leads to daughter cells with half the number of chromosomes as the original parent cell.

 When a cell is ready to divide, centrioles move to the opposite ends.
-During cell division, centrioles can control spindle fiber formation.
-This is when a mitotic spindle or spindle apparatus forms.
+During the interphase process of cell division, centrioles control a spindle fiber formation called the mitotic spindle or spindle apparatus.
 It looks like groups of thread coming out of the centrioles.
 The spindle is able to pull apart the chromosomes and separate them.

 Cell Division Details

-The centrioles are active in specific phases of cell division.
+The centrioles are only active in specific phases of cell division.
 During prophase of mitosis, the centrosome separates, so a pair of centrioles can travel to opposite sides of the cell.
-At this point, the centrioles and pericentriolar material are referred to as asters.
+Centriole duplication takes place, and the the centrioles are surrounded with an amorphous pericentriolar material.
 The centrioles make microtubules, which look like threads and are called spindle fibers.

 The microtubules start growing toward the opposite end of the cell.
 Then, some of these microtubules attach to the centromeres of chromosomes.
 A portion of the microtubules will help separate the chromosomes, while the others will help the cell split into two.
 Eventually, the chromosomes line up in the middle of the cell.
 This is called metaphase.

 A centromere is a region on a chromosome that allows attachment from the microtubules from the centriole.
 When you look at a picture of a chromosome, the centromere appears as the constricted area in the middle.
 In this region, you can find specialized chromatin.
 Centromeres play an essential part in the separation of chromatids during cell division.
 It is important to note that although most biology textbooks show the centromere in the middle of the chromosome, the position can vary.
 Some centromeres are in the middle, while others are closer to the ends.
 Centromeres and centrioles are quite distinct, but they both participate in the interphase process of genome duplication.

 Cilia and Flagella

 You can also see centrioles at the basal ends of flagella and cilia, which are projections coming out of a cell (outside of the cell membrane); this is why they are sometimes called basal bodies.
-The microtubules in centrioles make up the flagellum or cilium.
-Cilia and flagella are designed to either help the cell move or to help it control substances around it.
+The microtubules in centrioles make up the flagellum or cilium, which are designed to either help the cell move or to help it control substances around it.